 We look at how to identify your adoption champions and help them encourage the use of new tech in your firm

 Champions have a crucial job in the adoption of new technology.
-Some organisations might have a large network of champions, others might only have one or two individuals in this role.
-Champions identify opportunities for the introduction of new technology and/or advocate for the use of new tech within an organisation.
+Some organizations might have a large network of champions, while others may only have one or two individuals in this role.
+Champions identify opportunities for the introduction of new technology and/or advocate for the use of new tech within an organization.

 In this article, we look at how to identify your adoption champions and help them accelerate the roll-out of technology in your firm.